-Loughcrew is one of our most important and impressive megalithic sites and is described as ‘the best kept archaeological secret in Ireland’.
-This particular tomb ‘Cairn T’ is probably older than Newgrange and is located on a hilltop at nearly 800 feet.
-The surrounding area is relatively flat and so adds to its incredible presence.
-There are 24 cairns in this area, but it is believed that there may have originally been up to 100.
+Loughcrew has been described as ‘Ireland’s greatest archaeological secret’ and is one of the BIG 4 megalithic sites of Ireland (the others being Carrowkeel, Carrowmore and Bru Na Boinne).
+This building dates to 3200 BC and is not only 500 years older than Newgrange but is also situated in a more dramatic hill top location 800-feet above sea level.
+The surrounding area is relatively flat and so half of Ireland can be seen from here.
+There are 24 remaining cairns in this area but it is believed that there may have originally been up to 100.
 These hills were once known as ‘Sliabh na Caillighe’ or ‘The Mountains of the Witch’.
 Cairn T is the most striking and is one of the earliest examples of architecture in Ireland.
-It is 38 yards in diameter and has 37 large kerb stones, the largest of which is known as the ‘Hag’s Chair’!
+It is 38 yards in diameter and has 37 large kerb stones, the largest of which is known as the ‘Hag’s Chair’.
 Inside this tomb lies a cruciform chamber, a corbelled roof and some of the most beautiful examples of Neolithic art in Ireland, including concentric circles and cup marks.
-During the Equinox people still gather at dawn in this cairn to watch sunlight enter the chamber and illuminate the ‘inside of the tomb’.
+During the equinox people still gather at dawn in this cairn to watch sunlight enter the chamber and illuminate the ‘inside of the tomb’.
 The cairn is known locally as “The Witch’s Cave” so called after Garavogue who is said to have dropped these large heaps of stones from her apron as she hopped across the hills, before dropping dead at Patrickstown.
 What a lady!